IsaacF1/clarifai-apple-sdk/README.md

 You should be able to build your project and start using the SDK in your project.

-## Git LFS

-The binary contained in the framework is managed by GitHub using `git-lfs`.
-Make sure you have it installed on your system.

-If you don't have it installed yet, you can find details at: [https://git-lfs.github.com](https://git-lfs.github.com)

 ## Start the SDK